shahinmv/warehouse-matching/README.md

 18.05.2022 - Added admin rank to users, working on admin page for adding warehouses. \
 18.05.2022 - Added flash messages, required checkbox in sign up page. \
 19.05.2022 - Deployed postgresql database on heroku.
 Credentials will be given below. \
-19.05.2022 - Added auto locate features to get location of users.
+19.05.2022 - Added auto locate features to get location of users(Location is printed on terminal, not on web app yet).

 ## Technologies